loki3/flexagonator/docs/readme.md

     * The current state of a flexagon.
     * The unfolded version of the flexagon
 * Understands how to apply flexes to a given flexagon
-    * Figures out which flexes are possible at which corners
+    * Figures out which flexes are possible at which hinges
     * Can search for all the states accessible from a starting state given a specified set of flexes
     * Can figure out the series of flexes needed to get from one state to another
 * [Scripting](script.md)